SchulzLab/SNEEP/README.md

 ```

-# Use SNEEP on an realistic example
+# Use SNEEP on a realistic example

 For an realistic example we consider SNPs associated to myocardial infarction (downloaded from the GWAS catalaog) and the corresponding proxy SNPs (determined with SNIPA, R2 value >= 0.8).
 The following section provides example runs with different combination of optional input parameters.
 The example data is located in the directory SNEEP/example/.